 c) to keep in repair and proper working order the installations in the dwelling-house for space heating and heating water.

 Essentially, landlords are legally obligated to ensure their rental property is in safe and working order, including all the fittings and appliances provided.
 For more details, hop over to the Landlords Responsibility to Repair And Maintain blog post.

-Health And Safety Checks I Perform
+Health & Safety Checks I always conduct

 Now, besides from general cleaning and cosmetic fixtures that may need some attention, does anyone actually have a routine safety inspection/check?
 I mean, I do the basics (or at least what I consider to be the basics):